n4n0GH/0xchan-frontend/README.md

 The interface is made with VueJS, so you should also check out their documentation as well if you want to change things in this codebase.

 ## TODO
+- [ ] Create 'new thread' input
+- [ ] Create 'reply' input
 - [ ] Re-Scrape content deep to get full threads and be able to simulate the JSON parsing properly in it's entirety before Sergey eats all the big macs
 - [ ] Create pagination for board view
+- [ ] Create catalog view for each board
 - [ ] Sort Boardlist by single, double and tripple chars, then by alphabet for each
-- [ ] Create 'new thread' input
-- [ ] Create 'reply' input
 - [ ] Have 'reply' input open up on clicking either the (you) button or the post number (imitate functionality of 4chan)
 - [ ] Make 'reply' a z-index 9999999 floating and draggable element
 - [ ] Create vote page and subpages